hostadam/ares/docs/README.md

 # Ares
 Ares is a plugin library designed to provide developers with easy access to multiple frameworks and utilities.

+### 3.0.0
+The latest update, 3.0.0, aims to refine the API.
+Here's a list of changes:
+* Replaced singleton access with integration into native Bukkit services

 ### Important Information
-* Ares is currently in a pre-release state.
-  * It's not production-ready; may contain bugs and otherwise lack features.
+* Ares has been tested multiple times, but it may contain bugs or other issues.
+You are encouraged to report this here on GitHub.
-* Ares is built and tested on 1.20.1.
+* Ares is built with 1.20+ but should work from 1.16 and onwards.
-  * Older versions are not guaranteed to work but 1.17-1.19 are generally considered safe for Ares usage.

 ### Features
 * Highly-optimized Scoreboard API
 * Nametags API (for player list sorting / rank prefixes)
 * Annotation-based command API
-* Menu API with pages support
+* Menu API with pagination
-* Common utilities
+* Static utilities

 ### For developers
-If you wish to use Ares for your own server as a library, add to your project's pom.xml:
+If you wish to use Ares for your own server as a library, add to your project's pom.xml.
 ```
 <repository>
     <id>jitpack.io</id>